aealni/8-bit-verilog-cpu/README.md

 * A reset signal is sent at the start of program execution.
 * CPU automatically enters HALT after executing instruction 31 (address 11111), preventing variables from updating after instruction 31's execution.
 * ALU output and RAM output use implicit registers (not shown in datapath) to store values that would otherwise be cleared during the state transition to WRITEBK.
+* To simulate, change the program filepath in ram.v and run the testbench for the top level module.
 * This project was tested using Intel Quartus Prime Lite 24.1 and ModelSim-Intel Starter Edition 18.1.

+---

 ## Contact
 Email: tylerli3@illinois.edu